 The highlighted bottom line of this screen shows numerous actions you can perform from this screen.
-To perform an action, simply press the key indicated by the uppercase letter on this line.
-For example, to save your option settings for this card, press "S".
-Table 2-2 lists the actions you can perform.
+To perform an action, simply press the uppercase key indicated on this line.
+For example, to save your option settings for this card, press "s".
+Table 2-1 lists the actions you can perform.